SOO2023/myblog_api/README.md

 # MyBlog

-MyBlog is a role based (user, admin) blogging platform that allows users to create, manage, and interact with blog posts.
-It features user authentication, post creation, and comment interaction, along with administrative controls for managing users.
+Developed a role-based blogging platform with user and admin roles.
+MyBlog allows users to create, manage, and interact with blog posts while providing administrators the ability to manage users and content.
 The project uses **PostgreSQL** as the database (via **neon.tech**), **Mega.nz** for cloud storage, and is deployed on **Render**.

 ## Features